 Dismissal Vs. Discharge

-Chapter 7 Dismissal Vs. Discharge
+Chapter 7 Dismissal vs. Discharge

 When initiating bankruptcy proceedings for the first time, it is imperative to grasp the lexicon employed during the procedure.
 Many individuals often find themselves perplexed by the disparity between “dismissal” and “discharge” within the context of bankruptcy processes.

-1. Dismissal Of A Bankruptcy Case
+1. Dismissal of a Bankruptcy Case

 Dismissal typically denotes that the court has halted all proceedings within the primary bankruptcy case and any related adversary proceedings, and a discharge order has not been issued.
 Dismissal can transpire if a debtor voluntarily requests it and meets the criteria for voluntary dismissal.